kc1awv/LoRaTNCX/README.md

 **Q**: Station mode won't connect to my network!
 **A**: Use the network scanner in the web interface to verify the network is visible.
 Double-check your SSID and password (special characters can be tricky).
 Make sure you're in range.
 If your network is 5 GHz only, bad news: ESP32 only does 2.4 GHz.
 Time to enable that legacy band on your router.

+**Q**: Can't connect to the TCP KISS server!
+**A**: First, verify TCP KISS is enabled in the WiFi settings (check via web interface).
+Make sure you're using the correct port (default 8001).
+If in AP mode, connect to the TNC's WiFi first.
+If in STA mode, verify the TNC actually connected to your network (check the web interface for its IP).
+Firewalls can block connections - check both your computer's firewall and router settings.
+And yes, you need WiFi enabled for TCP KISS to work (obvious but worth stating).

+**Q**: TCP KISS disconnects randomly!
+**A**: WiFi can be temperamental.
+Check signal strength - weak WiFi = unstable connections.
+If using STA mode, make sure your router isn't kicking the TNC off for inactivity.
+Power-saving features on the router can be problematic.
+Also check if you have multiple clients trying to transmit simultaneously - the TNC handles this, but applications might not handle collisions gracefully.

 ## License

 MIT License - Because sharing is caring, and the AI can't hold copyright anyway.